Brighton, South Australia: Events and attractions

 Brighton is the home of the Brighton Jetty Classic, an Open Water Swim made up of the 1500 metre Brighton Jetty Classic Swim and the 400 metre Jetty Swim, aimed at first time open water swimmers.
 The Brighton Jetty Classic had its first year in 2006 when approximately 800 swimmers successfully completed the event.
 It is an annual event, being hosted on the first Sunday in February.
 The 2010 event had over 1200 swimmers, making it the largest open water swim in South Australia.
 The course is around the Brighton Jetty, which makes the Jetty a fantastic viewing platform for spectators.

 Brighton Oval is the largest sporting complex in the City of Holdfast Bay.
 It features a skatepark as well as football, lacrosse, cricket and rugby union clubs.

 Windsor Theatre

 The Windsor Theatre is located at 1 Commercial Road.
 Opened in 1925, the picture theatre was owned by the Freemasons (South Australian Lodge of Friendship).
 Unusually, the proscenium was situated in the centre of the building and was shared by two auditoriums.
 By 1949, the lease had been acquired by Ozone Theatres Ltd.

 The Windsor continues to operate as of December 2022, charging per session.
 It often shows double features, and its screenings include both mainstream films and indie / arthouse films.
 It is one of very few cinemas from the era of silent films still standing and operating as a cinema in Adelaide.

 Cement works

-Although called Adelaide Brighton Cement, the cement works are actually located in the nearby suburb of Marino.
+Although named Adbri, a portmanteau of Adelaide and Brighton, the cement works are located in the nearby Marino.